gitlabhq/gitlabhq/doc/integration/bitbucket.md

         app_secret: 'YOUR_APP_SECRET' }
     ```

-1. Change 'YOUR_APP_ID' to the key from the Bitbucket application page from step 7.
+1. Change 'YOUR_KEY' to the key from the Bitbucket application page from step 7.

 1. Change 'YOUR_APP_SECRET' to the secret from the Bitbucket application page from step 7.